What Do Our Choices Say About Our Preferences?: Introduction

 We make online decisions every day - buying a house, trading stock options or parking a car.
 The choices we make are mostly based on our knowledge and experience.
 Those decisions are most often publicly visible and it raises concern about the internal information on which the choice was based.
 Namely, our choices may somewhat leak that information, which we consider as sensitive.
 Someone could observe our choices and deduce our preferences or domain knowledge of our algorithmic trading company.
 In this paper we consider the security of such information in case of optimal stopping algorithms.

 The optimal stopping algorithms are widely known and thoroughly researched.
 One of the most classical models in this area is the \textit{secretary problem}.
-We have a set of $n$ linearly ordered candidates and a \textit{selector} would like to choose the best candidate from that set.
+There is a set of $n$ linearly ordered candidates and a \textit{selector} would like to choose the best candidate from that set.
 The caveat is that the candidates appear online one by one in some random order.
 I.e., the selector cannot see all of them at once and simply pick the best one.
-He has only one choice and has to make it online.
+They have only one choice and have to make it online.
 The decision must be based on an incomplete knowledge gathered by comparing the current candidate with the previously seen ones, and it is irreversible, as the candidate cannot be hired after he or she was rejected.
-There is a known, optimal solution to that problem which gives the asymptotic probability of $1/e$ for choosing the best candidate (consult \cite{Lindley}).
 The problem was popularized in 1960 by Martin Gardner in \textit{Scientific American} column under the name of \textit{googol game} and the optimal solution was first written down by Lindley in \cite{Lindley}.
+The optimal solution to that problem gives the asymptotic probability of $1/e$ for choosing the best candidate (see \cite{Lindley}).
 For a historical overview of the secretary problem consult Ferguson's survey \cite{Ferguson}.
 Many generalizations of this classical version were considered later on.
-Stadje was the first one who replaced a linear order of candidates with the partial order (poset) and aimed at choosing any maximal element \cite{Stadje}.
+Stadje was the first one who replaced a linear order of candidates with a partial order (poset) and aimed at choosing any maximal element~\cite{Stadje}.
 An account of research considering threshold strategies for posets was given by Gnedin in \cite{Gnedin}.
 Optimal strategies for a particular posets as well as universal algorithms for the whole families of posets have been featured in \cite{bin_tree,Garrod,univ_poset,Kozik,Freij_Wastlund}.
-The problem was investigated even on much more general structures, like matroids (consult \cite{matroid_secretary}).
+The problem was investigated even on much more general structures, like directed graphs \cite{Kubicki_Morayne_2005,Przykucki_Sulkowska_2010,Sulkowska_universal_2012,Goddard_Kubiccy_2013,Grzesik_Morayne_Sulkowska_2015,Benevides_Sulkowska_2017} or matroids \cite{matroid_secretary,matroid_STOC2016,matroid_2018}.
 Other interesting extensions consider different payoff functions.
-A natural reformulation of the classical case is to aim at minimizing the expected rank of the candidate instead of at selecting just the best one.
+A natural reformulation of the classical case is to aim at minimizing the expected rank of the candidate instead of selecting just the best one.
 This model was introduced by Lindley in \cite{Lindley} but fully solved by Chow et al. in \cite{Chow}.
-In \cite{google-yahoo} the authors present the stopping problem in the auction setting where the seller has a multidimensional objective function with only a partial order among the outcomes.
-Even though formulated probably in the mid-1950s, the secretary problem with its generalizations is still vivid and attracts the attention of theoretical computer science community, see the latest results in \cite{Janson2019,SODA20,SODA21}.
+Even though formulated probably in the mid-1950s, the secretary problem with its generalizations is still vivid and attracts the attention of theoretical computer science community, see the latest results in \cite{SODA20,SODA21,multi_secr_2022,Albers_TCS_2021,Fujii_2023,secretary_management_2024}.